jorenvo/gb-emu/README.txt

 I won't accept contributions at this time.
-The fun is figuring things out myself!

 Useful links
 ============